noaione/yuusha-shoukan-ln/sources/v10/chapter5x1.md

 [...As I had expected, you lizards have soft underbellies.]

-[Whha?!
-That b*stard... she’s making that instantenous movement again...]
+[Whaa?!
+That bastard... she’s making that instantenous movement again...]

 With the astonished and the others at her back, the girl quietly takes aim at Magnawell that has leapt into the sky.